Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - Using a PP Up or PP Max no longer returns you to the bag after using them or when trying to use them in a move with maxed out PP.
  - When using SHIFT style, it now only shows a single message when asking if you want to change Pokemon, so you can still see what Pokemon the opponent will send out.
  - Changed the field of view of the Gentleman in Route 121 so you can reach the item through the grass without having to fight him
- - ADDED VERSION NUMBER TO THE MAIN MENU TO EASILY KNOW THE CURRENT VERSION OF THE GAME